20a31a0538/AWS-Dataset-Visualizer/README.md

      Connect s3 Bucket to Quicksight and create visualization.

-   1. sign up for quicksight account
+   1. Sign up for Quicksight account

      ![image](https://github.com/20a31a0538/AWS-Dataset-Visualizer/assets/110081197/d00872cb-d150-4887-a1c7-77e0c28fd459)